Flyers get lift from rookies, big 3rd period to beat Lightning

 • Sean Couturier centered Nicolas Deslauriers and Olle Lycksell on the fourth line.

 The 31-year-old captain hasn't been himself of late.
-He has played a lot of hard minutes after missing nearly 22 months from a pair of back surgeries.
+He has played a lot of hard minutes this season after missing nearly 22 months from a pair of back surgeries.

+"It has been a little bit of a struggle for him," Tortorella said.
+"At this time of year, as I told the whole team, I have to make the call as far as who's playing certain minutes in certain situations.

+"I try to find him, like in the third period, certain situations where I moved him off his line in certain situational play, which I think he's good at.
+But there's not a lot of overthinking about managing his minutes.
+It's what they are right now."

-• The Flyers are scheduled to practice Wednesday (noon ET) and Thursday (11 a.m.
-ET) before heading to the nation's capital for a matchup Friday with the Capitals (7 p.m.
+• The Flyers practice Thursday at 11 a.m.
+ET in Voorhees, New Jersey before heading to the nation's capital for a matchup Friday with the Capitals (7 p.m.
 ET/NBCSP).

 Subscribe anywhere you get your podcasts: